-Table 1: Country level statistics for the first 20 countries by aggregate download volume

-Looking at the geographic location of downloads, one can observe that while most downloads cluster around large urban centers and locations that coincide with institutes of research and higher education, a substantial amount of activity originates from outside these intuitive download locations.
+Looking at the geographic location of downloads at Fig 2, one can observe that while most downloads cluster around large urban centers and locations that coincide with institutes of research and higher education, a substantial amount of activity originates from outside these intuitive download locations.

-Figure 2:Geographical distribution of download locations aggregated over the total observation period.
+Fig 2:Geographical distribution of download locations aggregated over the total observation period.

 The content-wise analysis of downloaded works (not reported here) also supports the self-professed claims of LibGen that it is a predominantly scholarly library used to disseminate academic works indiscriminately across the globe to scholarly communities and individuals interested in learning.